Ohrid, the Jerusalem of the Balkans, Home to Europe's Oldest Lake

 Overall we were very happy with our host and his apartment and we would have given a full five stars were it not for the elevator and internet issues.
 But that should not put you off; this experience was well worth it and you would not be disappointed here.

-Our Ohrid experience rating
+Our Ohrid Experience Rating

 Feel free to let us know your thoughts on Ohrid in the comments!
 We found this to be really solid getaway location; we were looking for a break from work and we found it here.
 There is definitely a good chill vibe with lots to see, great people and good food.
 It is hard to ignore the appeal of this very special historical place in North Macedonia.